dhruvd25/cis700_project/Blog.md

   <img src="GAN_Training/gan_new.png" width="500">
 </p>

-This picture is the output for when the age label is 0.
+The above picture is the output for when the age label is 0.

 <p align="center">
   <img src="GAN_Training/gan_old.png" width="500">
 </p>

-This picture is the output for when the age label is 1.
+The above picture is the output for when the age label is 1.

 Clearly, there isn't much difference between the two.
 The reason for this is two fold:
 * There isn't that drastic a change in the features between people of ages 20-30 and 40-50.